 When might it make sense to use a rapid at-home COVID-19 test?

-About five days after exposure or if they had developed symptoms, it would make sense to get tested, preferably with a PCR test, Barron said.
+About five days after a person has been exposed to COVID-19 or if they have developed symptoms, it would make sense to get tested, preferably with a PCR test, Barron said.

 What are the benefits of rapid, at-home COVID-19 tests?